henryleu/mysequence/README.md

 - Unique: UUID and Hibernate cannot guarantee unique ids in cluster env.
 - Proactive: You know your new record id before you create it, so you can use it in frontend layer proactively.

-you can use it as an id generating service deploying in application code.
+You can use it as an id generating service deploying in application code.

 This sequence generator inspire from the design pattern of sequence in peaa (Patterns of Enterprise Application Architecture) by Martin Fowler, the famous OOP master.